Floobits/floobits-sublime/README.md

 # Errata

 ## Windows
-The Python included with the Windows version of Sublime Text 2 does not have the [select](http://docs.python.org/2/library/select.html) module.
-This means the plugin won't work with Sublime Text 2 on Windows.
-Windows users must install Sublime Text 3 if they want to use this plugin.
-Sorry, there's nothing we can do about this. `:(`
+Sublime Text 2 on Windows requires Package Control 3.0 to be installed to function properly.
+This is due to a bug in the `select` module that ST2 ships by default.

 ## Linux
-On Linux, Sublime Text 2 and 3 ship with a broken SSL module.
-This is a known bug.
-We try to work around it by running an SSL proxy using the system Python.
+On Linux, Sublime Text 2 and 3 ship without the `_ssl` module.
+Installing Package Control 3.0 will install the missing elements.
+Otherwise we try to work around it by running an SSL proxy using the system Python.

 ## OS X